-I cannot handle how yummy this is.
+I cannot handle how yummy this recipe.
 It’s got everything a pot pie recipe should have!

 - A deeply rich gravy made from beef stock and beer (!!!)

-- A flaky AF top crust made from store-bought puff pastry
+- A flaky top crust made from store-bought puff pastry to cut down on prep.

 More Venison Recipes You May Enjoy